Bronx Museum of the Arts: Building

 The 2006 expansion at 1046 Grand Concourse was designed by Miami-based architecture firm Arquitectonica, which added the three-story North Wing building adjacent to the original structure.
 It features a larger entrance with a two-story lobby, a new gallery and enhanced educational facilities.
 The outer design uses a "pleated aluminum facade" in contemporary Art Deco/Art Moderne style.
 It consists of seven irregularly-shaped vertical aluminum pieces connected by fritted glass, resembling an accordion or paper fan.
 The side of the structure features black and white concrete blocks organized in geometric patterns, similar to the brick facades of rowhouses and commercial buildings in the Bronx.
 These walls are temporary, designed to be removed in the event of future expansion, which would replace the original museum with a residential high-rise building.
 At the rear of the structure on the second floor is a sculpture garden.
 This new expansion has been described as "a white box with raw concrete floors" that, although "institutional," serves its purpose of being accessible to all visitors.

-In 2016, the museum announced that it is starting a $25 million plan to renovate and expand and well as establish a $10 million endowment.
-The plan will be overseen by architect Monica Ponce de Leon and has received $7 million from the mayor Bill de Blasio's office.
-The rest of the funds are expected to be raised privately.
-The first part of the renovation is planned to be completed by 2020.